 - Independent study: 6 months from start date

 Q: Can students get an extension if they need more time to complete the course?

-A: Yes. cFitness Academy provides a free two-week extension option (two weeks beyond original end date).
-Additional extensions can be purchased on a weekly basis for an additional fee of $20 per week.
+A: Yes.
+Extensions can be purchased on a weekly basis for an additional fee of $20 per week.
 Please see the complete extension policy for more information.

 Q: Is there a drop period?

 A: Yes.
 Students can drop a course within 7 days to receive a full refund (minus a $25 processing fee).

 A: Full courses (with full teacher support) cost $299.
 An independent study course costs $199.

 Q: What are the technical requirements?